emcfins/fargate-workshop-guide/content/create-a-docker-image-repository.md

 🛠️`You created a Docker image repository in Amazon ECR.
 The repository has a URI which you've noted for use in the coming modules.

+### Next

+✅  Proceed to the next module, [Build and Push a Docker Image][build-and-push-a-docker-image], wherein we'll clone a sample application from GitHub, build a Docker container from it, and push that into our new repository in Amazon ECR.

+[build-and-push-a-docker-image]: build-and-push-a-docker-image.html